Practice Good Health

 Stop the spread

-Earlier this month, the CDC released new guidelines on gatherings and events.
+The CDC has released new guidelines on gatherings and events.
 The SDSMA is urging anyone planning activities to follow the guidelines.
 Those who are gathering should understand what actions they should take to reduce risk of COVID-19 transmission.

 As we continue to navigate the pandemic moving forward, it is increasingly important that we all practice good health for our physical and emotional well-being.
 While COVID-19 care is certainly vital, so is continuing to proactively manage chronic conditions, vaccinations, preventive care and seeing a physician when needed.
 When we do this, we keep South Dakotans healthy.